When Will I Get My Tax Refund?

 If you filed weeks ago and still haven’t received your return, there could be several reasons why you’re experiencing a delay.
 The most common causes for tax refund delays include simple math errors, inaccurate or missing information and missing signatures or attachments.

-Tax returns with errors involving the third stimulus check, which was issued in early 2021, or returns that are missing information or have been flagged as suspected fraud or theft could be delayed for up to 90 to 120 days.
+Tax returns that are missing information or have been flagged as suspected fraud or theft could be delayed for up to 90 to 120 days.

 Is There a Delay on 2022 Tax Refunds?

-Last year, many taxpayers ended up waiting longer than the usual 21 days — some as long as eight weeks — to receive their refunds as the IRS was dealing with the backlog of returns caused by the COVID-19 pandemic.
+Following the COVID-19 pandemic, many taxpayers ended up waiting longer than the usual 21 days — some as long as eight weeks — to receive their refunds as the IRS was dealing with the backlog of returns caused by the pandemic.

-The IRS is still working through this backlog of 2020 tax returns.
-Because of this, many tax experts expect that some refunds will be delayed this year.
+The IRS is still working through this backlog that originated with 2020 tax returns and has stretched into the following years.
+Because of this, some refunds may continue to be delayed this year.